mohitjha727/Advanced-Search-Filter/README.md

 ```

 ## Usage
-Now you can use this SearchableAdapter class instead of Arrayadapter class in your project.<br/>
+Now you can use this SearchableAdapter class instead of Arrayadapter class in your project
+and can apply the same methods that you use with Arrayadapter class.<br/>

 ```
 SearchableAdapter adapter =